fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> print("ratio in recall = ", grouped_metric.ratio(method='between_groups'))
     ratio in recall =  0.0

-Multiple metrics in one :code:`MetricFrame`
+Multiple metrics in a single :code:`MetricFrame`
 -------------------------------------------

 A single instance of :class:`fairlearn.metrics.MetricFrame` can evaluate multiple